 - Are you a 9.5 but we only have a 9.25?
 There's little difference, I'm a 9.5 and 9.25 fit's me perfectly.
 If you're 0.5 bigger or small it will still fit.
 Usually better to be 0.5 smaller then the measured size.

 - If the size of your knuckle is a whole lot bigger than the base of your finger, then take two measurements - one of the base of your finger and one of your knuckle, and pick a size in-between.

 - For extra accuracy get a mate to help you measure your ring size.

 - Golden nugget: We've also had customers coat the inside of their ring with clear nail polish for sizes two big.
-It doesn't harm the ring and we've found it actually works a charm.
-Using 3 or so coats to make the ring up to 1 whole size smaller.
+Sounds tacky but protects the silver and does a pretty neat job.
+3 coats of a natural clear nail polish can shrink a ring 1 whole size.